 Doctoral students will gain knowledge of the range of research techniques available for enhancing professional knowledge and the ability to utilise appropriate research techniques to produce research of publishable quality.

-This multi-disciplinary PhD in Human Resource Management program will allow students to gain a deeper understanding of human resource management in multi-level organizations by offering them a detail-oriented and methodical course.
+This multi-disciplinary Doctorate in Human Resource Management program will allow students to gain a deeper understanding of human resource management in multi-level organisations by offering them a detail-oriented and methodical course.

 We will require evidence of a relevant Masters degree, preferably at distinction level, together with a detailed outline of your initial research proposal.
 The validity and quality of the proposal will be of crucial significance in determining eligibility for entry.

 Applicants will be invited for an interview (via Skype, telephone or face-to-face) before an offer can be made.

 Applicants must meet the English language requirements.
 Unless you are a national of an English speaking country and/or have completed secondary or tertiary education where the medium of instruction was English, you will be required to provide evidence of your English language ability.